Can You Tattoo Over Stretch Marks?

 While the definitive answer to the question will undoubtedly come down to your specific circumstances regarding your stretch marks (and your tattoo artist’s professional opinion), we’ll still do our best to make the situation as clear to you as possible.

 What you will need to understand first is that, depending on the overall severity and size of the stretch marks, you will likely require sufficient blocks of color, depth, and texture within the tattoo in order to sufficiently mask the stretch marks under the ink.

-Having an experienced artist make full use of color, depth, and texture within their work will help to take the attention away from the stretch marks as much as possible, and instead, draw people’s eyes to the tattoo itself.
+Having an experienced artist who will make full use of color, depth, and texture within their work will help to take the attention away from the stretch marks as much as possible, and instead, draw people’s eyes to the tattoo itself.

 Due to the massive variation between every individual set of stretch marks from person to person, there are naturally going to be a variety of factors for your artist to consider before they come to a conclusion as to how they think they can best tackle the job.